SichangHe/CS304_group_project/project7/project7_report.md

 `steps/align_fmllr.sh` first align training data using speaker-independent features as `steps/align_si.sh` does.
 Then, it estimates feature space Maximum Likelihood Linear Regression (fMLLR) transforms using `gmm-est-fmllr-gpost`, and after the fMLLR transformation it does a final alignment using command `gmm-align-compiled` which produces new alignments in `triN_ali/`.

 <!-- TODO: `steps/align_fmllr.sh` -->

+`steps/train_sat.sh` trains a triphone acoustic model with Speaker Adaptive Training (SAT) features on top of the LDA and MLLT features applied in `steps/train_lda_mllt.sh`.
+It reads the transformation matrix from `exp/triNa/final.mat` and uses them to initialize the fMLLR transforms.
+After the decision tree building and GMM graph initialization like what `steps/train_lda_mllt.sh` does, it additionally estimates an fMLLR transform on a few specific iterations.
+The resulting HMM WFST model ($H$) is also at `exp/triNa/final.mdl`, and the "alignment model", a model computed with speaker-independent features, is kept at `exp/triNa/final.alimdl`.

 ## Model Testing